RedisTimeSeries/RedisTimeSeries/README.md

 Major Linux distributions as well as macOS are supported.

 You should have Redis installed, of course.
-The following, for example, builds Redis on a clean Unubtu docker:
+The following, for example, builds Redis on a clean Unubtu docker (`docker pull ubuntu`):

 ```
 mkdir ~/Redis